-Future Vision is a cohort based programme, which each year invites 20 leaders from across the public, private and voluntary sectors to take part and work on these challenges.
+Future Vision is a cohort based programme, which each year invites 20 to 25 leaders from across the public, private and voluntary sectors to take part and work on these challenges.
 Every cohort is different, and it’s this diversity which is placed at the forefront of the desired membership each year.
 Each brings their own distinctive perspective to the group.
 A typical Future Vision cohort could include any of the following:

 • Elected Council Leaders

 • Generals in the Army, or equivalent in another one of the armed forces

 • Health sector Chief Executives

 • Senior private sector leaders working in the public sector

 Watch this short video to hear from participants and faculty about the Future Vision experience.

 The overall design and delivery of the Future Vision programme is conducted by the Leadership Centre.
 But a unique feature of the Future Vision programme is that participants are heavily involved in the design, so that although the broad format is the same each year, the precise programme content, the areas covered, and the experts consulted all differ for each group.

 The main structure of the programme is set across 5 blocks throughout the year which have a mandatory attendance, these are as follows: